Graphical hardware monitor

 - New graph, a graph that shows the battery charge level (BAT) for laptops have been added.
 Non-laptop users should turn off the graph in the settings if you want to save some space.

 - New setting for choosing what drive to monitor for DISK (read) and DISK (write).

 - Two new graphs, showing disk usage, are now available (called DISK (read) and DISK (write)).
-These graphs shows the usage of the root drive (/) (no longer true in Version 1.1.1).
+These graphs shows the usage of the root drive (/) (fixed in Version 1.1.1).
 It will automatically set itself up, based on the max usage over time.
 This means that the graph might show high usage in the beginning, but it will settle down once a reasonable max value has been set.
 These graphs are available in all versions of Cinnamon.

 - Multi-version support: Should now support older versions of Cinnamon (before 3.8).

 - You can open the configuration dialog by right-clicking the applet and selecting Configure....

 - Configuration dialog has been cleaned up and divided into pages.

 - Some new themes have been implemented.
 (Thanks to @cgvirus)

 - There are two new graphs showing internet traffic in and out.
 Note that you might need to adjust the values for your Internet speed in the configuration dialog, both in and out, for the graphs to look good.
 The default value is 100 Mbit/s.
 You might want to set the values to slightly higher or lower than the internet speed you have paid for.
 You can show the graphs in a linear or logarithmic scale.